samhatem/gcp-kms-signer/README.md

 # KMS Signer

-A somewhat complete library for using Google KMS with Ethers.js.
+A not very complete library for using Google KMS with Ethers.js.
+Signing stuff works.
+I started building out logic for managing different keys on GCP and never got around to finishing it.

 Tests are currently set up with a GCP account that no longer exists so the test file will need to be updated to be run.